MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 The prisoners you saved scatter now into hiding, hunted by the same regime that just bled to hold them.
 The [[Thirry]] crest flies higher than ever.
 Checkpoints choke the streets.
 Curfews, executions, whispers of betrayal.

 And in the shadows, something older than politics stirs.
 A relic, a whisper of power buried deep below [[Semper]].
-A name almost forgotten: [[Kerälia]].

 Season Two begins in mourning, in fire, and in fear.
 The rebellion breathes, but for how long?”